 - He also served as a TD for Dublin South West from 2002 to 2007.

 - He was elected as a TD for the second time, for the constituency of Dublin South West, in February 2011.

-- Seán previously served as the Sinn Féin’s Education spokesperson in Leinster House and he is now the spokesperson on Foreign Affairs, Trade and Diaspora.
+- Seán has previously served as the Sinn Féin’s Education spokesperson and most recently as spokesperson on Foreign Affairs and Trade and Brexit in the Dáil.

 He is the Chair of the Fettercairn Community Enterprise Company, which operates a community coffee dock and market.
 He is also a member of the Dublin Bus/Luas Community Forum, the Tallaght Community Forum, the South Dublin Joint Policing Committee, the CAST (Community Addiction Studies Training) Programme in Killinarden, and the Tallaght Drugs Task Force.